Liga Superior de Baloncesto (Nicaragua)

 The Liga Superior de Baloncesto (LSB), also known as the LSB Nicaragua, is the highest level of professional basketball in Nicaragua.
 The league was established in 2018 and started its inaugural season in February 2018 with six teams.

 The champions of the LSB qualify directly for the regular season of the Basketball Champions League Americas, the Americas' premier continental competition.

 Current teams

-As of the 2023 season, the LSB consisted out of the following teams:
+As of the 2025 season, the LSB consists of the following teams: